 SMALL>Directed by Edward Berger, Samira Radsi

-This is something extraordinary, an exciting TV serial about the misadventures of an East German spy during the Cold War’s ’80s high point, Ronald Reagan’s buildup of nuclear missiles in West Germany.
+This is something extraordinary, an exciting TV serial about the misadventures of an East German spy during a high point of the Cold War, Ronald Reagan’s buildup of nuclear missiles in West Germany.
 The first German-language TV series to air on a U.S. network (The Sundance Channel), this UfA Fiction- produced stunner brings the era to life in startling detail.
-The highest praise for Deutschland 83 comes from viewers that lived on both sides of the Berlin Wall during the Pershing II missile crisis: they say that the atmosphere, the details and even the way people talk is correct.
+The highest praise for Deutschland 83 comes from Germans that lived on both sides of the Berlin Wall during the Pershing II missile crisis: they say that the atmosphere, the details and even the way people talk is correct.
 The show succeeds in exactly the same way that Mad Men

 succeeds: historical accuracy and period texture is everything.
 This show suddenly makes 1983 seem very hip indeed — the music, especially.

 Although based on real events, and putting a premium on accurately recreating its time period, Deutschland 83 is still an escapist spy story.
 The young actors in the drama, all born after 1990, had to be brought up to speed on the reality of the old divided Berlin.
 The greatest praise must go to writer Anna Winger, who has come up with riveting characters, credible situations (for the most part), and a great sense of humor.

 The show treats its ’80s soundtrack with loving care.
 The music score is by Peter Schilling, whose Major Tom is used as the title theme.
 Other tracks constitute a great collection of what was cool on the continent at this time, even with the East Germans.
 Much of it is techno-flavored, which is why I resisted it when it was new, but it works well blasting through on cassette walkmans and as transition cues.
 Where’s the soundtrack album?